Low-Level Doc M Disabled Toilet Packs

 Pre-boxed disabled washroom accessories and products are created to comply with UK Building Regulations Document M ("Doc-M packs").
-The low level WC includes a wall mounted ceramic cistern that is installed above the toilet pan and is connected to the by a white adjustable flush pipe.
+The low-level WC includes a wall-mounted ceramic cistern that is installed above the toilet pan and is connected by a white adjustable flush pipe.

-A low level WC is a type of toilet pan which has an exposed ceramic cistern fitted at a lower height on the wall compared to traditional high level toilets, making it more accessible for cleaning and maintenance.
-Our range of low level disabled toilet pans are ideal for more traditional disabled washrooms.
+A low-level WC is a type of toilet pan which has an exposed ceramic cistern fitted at a lower height on the wall compared to traditional high-level toilets, making it more accessible for cleaning and maintenance.
+Our range of low-level disabled toilet pans is ideal for more traditional disabled washrooms.

 What size is a disabled toilet?

-If you’re considering installing a low level WC into your bathroom, you may be wondering how big a disbaled toilet cubicle should be.
+If you’re considering installing a low-level WC in your bathroom, you may be wondering how big a disabled toilet cubicle should be.
 A disabled toilet needs to have enough space for users to comfortably use the washroom facilities.
 The recommended dimensions of a disabled toilet are at least 2200mm deep and 1500mm wide.
-The larger the toilet room, the more space users will have to maneuver which can be particularly tricky for wheelchair users.
+The larger the toilet room, the more space users will have to manoeuvre which can be particularly tricky for wheelchair users.

 You can find more information on the dimensions of disabled toilet rooms here.

 Are disabled toilets a legal requirement?

 According to The Equality Act 2010, facilities need to provide equal access to toilets for members of staff, customers and visitors and ensure they are up to the same standard as toilets for non-disabled users.
 To ensure equal access, you should include at least one disabled toilet in your washroom.